Hypoplastic Left Heart Syndrome

 In some infants, heart transplantation is considered the procedure of choice for hypoplastic left heart syndrome.
 Infants must be given an infusion of a prostaglandin to keep the ductus arteriosus open until a donor heart is available.
 Because availability of donor hearts is very limited, about 20% of infants die while awaiting transplant.
 The 5-year survival rates after transplantation and after multistage surgery are similar.

 After heart transplantation, drugs to suppress the activity of the immune system (immunosuppressants) are required for the rest of the child's life.
-These drugs make people more susceptible to infections.
+These drugs make people more susceptible to infections and increase the risk of developing certain tumors.
 Immunosuppressants may also damage the coronary arteries of the transplanted heart.
 The only known treatment for coronary artery damage is retransplantation.

 Most children will take aspirin or a blood thinner such as warfarin or enoxaparin to help prevent clots from forming in the heart.
 Many affected children will need to take one or more other drugs to help their hearts continue to function optimally.